alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 - identify circular or repeated navigation patterns
 - detect backwards steps within a multi-step service
-- identify guidance pages that users revisit frequently (for example, to evaluate whether the information should be integrated at the point of need instead)
+- identify reference or guidance pages that users revisit frequently (for example, to evaluate whether the information should be integrated at the point of need instead)
 - highlight potential drop-off points where users exit after repeated views

 ### Understand the data

 The "Views per active user" metric divides the total number of views for a page by the number of active users who viewed it.

-This exploration uses "Active users" instead of "Total users" because the "Views per active user" metric is calculated using active users.

 For example, if a page received 100 views from 70 active users, the result would be 1.43 views per active user.